microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 An important consideration when defining a new service is support for pagination.

 > :ballot_box_with_check: **YOU SHOULD** support server-side paging, even if your resource does not currently need paging.
 This avoids a breaking change when your service expands.
 See [Collections](./Guidelines.md#collections) for specific guidance.

+Another important design pattern for avoiding surprises is idempotency.
+An operation is idempotent if it can be performed multiple times and have the same result as a single execution.
+HTTP requires certain operations like GET, PUT, and DELETE to be idempotent, but for cloud services it is important to make _all_ operations idempotent so that clients can use retry in failure scenarios without risk of unintended consequences.
+See the [HTTP Request / Response Pattern section of the Guidelines](./Guidelines.md#http-request--response-pattern) for detailed guidance on making operations idempotent.

 ### Design for Change Resiliency
 As you build out your service and API, there are a number of decisions that can be made up front that add resiliency to client implementations.
 Addressing these as early as possible will help you iterate faster and avoid breaking changes.